QwilApp/gasofo/README.md

 Testing at the app level, as well as integration/acceptance testing can also be expressed in similar forms except that the setup for the tests would be more elaborate.
 For example, one might wire up the full application without the edge dependencies, then treat the whole mesh as a single domain.
-We could then use the same tooling as descibed above to implement our acceptance tests or integration tests.
+We could then use the same tooling as described above to implement our acceptance tests or integration tests.

 See `/Users/shawn/work/gasofo/tests/example/domains/test_app.py` for a simple example of how this might be achieved.